-In vitro platelet function characteristics were evaluated in paired in vitro studies of INTERCEPT apheresis platelet components and INTERCEPT whole-blood derived buffy coat platelets compared to untreated (Control) platelet components.
+In vitro platelet function characteristics were evaluated in paired in vitro studies of INTERCEPT apheresis platelet components and INTERCEPT whole-blood derived buffy coat platelets compared to untreated (Control) platelet components or platelets derived from different collection methods.
 In vitro platelet function of the platelet components were evaluated on day 5 and day 7 after donation.
-The physical and metabolic characteristics evaluated for each study are included in Table 6a, Table 6b and Table 6c.
+The physical and metabolic characteristics evaluated for each study are included in Table 6a, Table 6b, Table 6c and Table 6d.